BaderLab/GenomeClinic-PGX/README.md

 `node server.js`

+For more options, see the help message:

+`node server.js -h`

 The server can be terminated by typing "CTRL-C" in a Unix terminal.

 If you are going to run the server in the background, like this